BrettStory/MonoGame/README.md

+# !!!WARNING!!!

+This particular fork of MonoGame is built explicitly to work as a submodule of [Macabre2D](https://github.com/BrettStory/Macabre2D).
+Any attempts to use it for something else will cause some major issues.

 # MonoGame

 One framework for creating powerful cross-platform games.
 The spiritual successor to XNA with thousands of titles shipped across desktop, mobile, and console platforms.
 [MonoGame](http://www.monogame.net/) is a fully managed .NET open source game framework without any black boxes.
 Create, develop and distribute your games your way.